April 16, 2020

 To avoid any confusion, you’re going to want consistent and uniform usage of your designated CRM tool.

-Provide reps with information on what each stage within the CRM means, when to move prospects from one to the next, and information that’s required/optional to include.
+Provide reps with information on what each stage within the CRM means and when to move prospects from one to the next, as well as information that’s required/optional to include.
 Show them how to create and analyze reports, dashboards, and custom portals.

-The purpose of having a CRM is to track customer progress and interactions, but it’s also meant to act as a place for updated and easily accessible information on customers.
-Make sure that each rep is not only using the CRM correctly, but consistently as well.
+A CRM's purpose is to track customer progress and interactions, but it’s also meant to act as a place for updated and easily accessible information on customers.
+Make sure that each rep is using the CRM correctly and consistently.

-While the above information should get your reps through your business’ process of selling successfully, sales is not black and white, and they might still be looking for more.
+While the above information should get your reps through your business’ process of selling successfully, sales are not black and white, and they might still be looking for more.

 Include some resources that provide additional information on sales, your customers, and the company overall.
 For example, case studies for each of your buyer personas can prove helpful for reps navigating difficult situations with customers.